tcNickolas/NQN-Hack-2023-Challenge/README.md

 ## Prizes

 Up to (3) teams with the highest team scores will be chosen as the winners of the Hackathon.

+**The winners will be announced on Tuesday, January 24th, at the NQN Summit.**

 Each member of the winning teams will get:
 * A Surface 2 headset
 * A copy of ["Q# Pocket Guide"](https://www.oreilly.com/library/view/q-pocket-guide/9781098108854/) signed by the author
 * An $50 gift card

+Additionally, each winning team will get a 1-hour mentoring session with an Azure Quantum team leader (to be scheduled separately after the NQN Summit).

 ## Resources